How Printing Projects Are Actually Produced

 The printing project itself determines the deadline, not the calendar.
 There is no other way to arrive at a realistic date.

-Many clients are confused about what printer to choose and don’t realize that the printing industry is divided into different types of businesses.
-The 3 most common types or printing businesses are: Trade printers, general commercial printers, and brokerage printers.
+Many clients are confused about what printer to choose and don’t realize that the printing industry is divided into different types of businesses — all of which play roles in manufacturing printed work.

 Why the printing industry is structured the way it is